Bobby Roode: The Dirty Dawgs (2019–2022)

+Producer role and in-ring retirement (2022–present)

+On September 29, 2022, it was reported that Roode underwent C5-C6 neck fusion surgery and would be out of action indefinitely.
+In May 2023, Roode underwent C4-C5 cervical fusion.
+In August, Roode transitioned from being an active competitor to taking on the role of a match producer.
+On February 22, 2024, Roode stated in an interview on Insight with Chris Van Vliet that despite having been medically cleared to compete, a return was simply not going to happen, effectively announcing his retirement from in-ring competition.
+On September 16, 2025, at NXT Homecoming, Roode made his first appearance in three years, sharing a segment with Joe Hendry and No Quarter Catch Crew backstage.

-In other media
+Other media

 Roode made his video game debut in 2008's TNA Impact! and also appeared in its sequels TNA Wrestling (2009), TNA Impact!: Cross The Line (2010) and TNA Wrestling Impact!
 (2011).
-He made his WWE video game debut in WWE 2K18 (2017), later appearing in WWE 2K19 (2018), WWE 2K20 (2019), WWE 2K Battlegrounds (2020), and most recently WWE 2K22 (2022).
+He made his WWE video game debut in WWE 2K18 (2017), later appearing in WWE 2K19 (2018), WWE 2K20 (2019), WWE 2K Battlegrounds (2020), WWE 2K22 (2022), WWE 2K23 (2023) and most recently WWE 2K24 (2024).

 Video games

 Personal life

-Roode and his ex-wife Tracey have three children: Bobby, Riley, and Nicholas.
+Roode and his wife Tracey have three children: Robert III, Riley, and Nicholas.
 He is a childhood friend of professional lacrosse player Tracey Kelusky.
 Roode attended Kenner Collegiate Vocational Institute in Peterborough, Ontario.